thanhtunguet/thanhtunguet.github.io/_posts/2024-04-20-how-i-implement-a-net-core-service-to-wake-my-pc-up-remotely-using-google-actions-and-raspberry-pi.md

 ![alt text](/assets/img/IMG_3923.PNG)

 ### 7\.
-Conclusion: Empowering Your Smart Home Ecosystem

-In conclusion, the implementation of a .NET Core service for remote PC control has revolutionized my smart home setup.
-Through meticulous code execution and strategic integration, I've bridged the gap between traditional computing and modern home automation.
-With remote power control at my fingertips, I've unlocked new levels of convenience and accessibility in managing my devices.
+Conclusion

+In this journey to enhance home automation through voice-controlled commands, I have successfully implemented a .NET Core service capable of remotely managing the power state of my PC using Google Action and Raspberry Pi.
+By leveraging technologies such as Wake on LAN and UDP socket communication, I have empowered myself to control my PC effortlessly using voice commands via the Google Assistant.

+Through meticulous code implementation and integration with Google's Smart Home platform, I have established a seamless connection between the Google Assistant and my .NET Core service, enabling intuitive and efficient control over my PC's power state from anywhere.

+The choice of Raspberry Pi as the hosting platform for the .NET Core service reflects a commitment to energy efficiency and reliability, ensuring that the service remains operational round the clock without imposing significant energy costs.

+As I continue to refine and expand the capabilities of my home automation setup, I invite fellow enthusiasts to explore the source code of this project on GitHub: [SmartHomePCControl](https://github.com/thanhtunguet/SmartHomePCControl).
+Your contributions and feedback are invaluable as we collectively strive to build smarter and more connected homes for the future.